 At Patrick A. Finn, we believe that people are able to live happier and healthier when living independently.
-Not only will it allow you to retain your own lifestyle in a home you love, but it lets you live somewhere you feel proud of.
+Not only will it allow you to retain your own lifestyle in a home you love, but it will let you live somewhere you feel proud of.

-Aging in place is a style of remodeling that’s based around the concept of remodeling your home to accommodate your lifestyle as your grow older.
+Aging-in-place is a style of remodeling that’s based on the concept of remodeling your home to accommodate your lifestyle as you grow older.

 While this is true for a large portion of homeowners, it’s not where everyone may need to start.

 For those with joint issues, moving up and down stairs multiple times a day can be taxing.

 When your bedroom is on the first floor, you can continue your life and not have to worry about the physical toll of moving up and down stairs.
 It’ll also relieve any stress points between a couple where one can still move up and down stairs and the other can’t.
 Plus, you can build your dream bedroom to the exact specifications you want.

 With your new bedroom downstairs, the upstairs bedrooms can now be used for caregivers and guests, including children and grandchildren.

 In the past, home additions often looked out of place and not aesthetically cohesive with the rest of the home.
 Not anymore.
 With an experienced home contractor, your home addition will fit right in with the rest of your home.

 For homeowners who are in wheelchairs, having an open floor plan allows you to move around more easily.
 While narrow hallways and separate living areas create obstacles for everyday living, open floor plans allow for ease of movement.